treadwelllane/lua-santoku-tsetlin/doc/hlth.md

    via rank-biserial correlation

 Rank-biserial maxima identify high-quality partitions, but plateaus are common and often more informative for practical use.
-The L-method effectively identifies stable threshold ranges where performance remains consistent.

 ## Centroid-Linkage Agglomerative Clustering